An engaging presentation has a bit of everything, and to get that everything feeling, you must have a perfect app.

 Prezi Designs and Video

 Prezi also has a video conferencing program that lets you add media and present or record videos.
-The program also has a design program to create visuals and share them on the web.
+The program also has a design program to create and share visuals.

 Prezi has fewer charts than Google Slides.
-However, Prezi charts come with built-in animations and tools to help you quickly visualize data.
+However, its charts have built-in animations and tools to help you quickly visualize data.

-Google Slides lets you add bar, column, line, and pie charts.
+Google Slides lets you add bars, columns, lines, and pie charts.
 You can import Google Sheets documents to create charts.

 You can add comments in Google Slides.
 You can access Q/A history and speaker notes concerning your presentation.